ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 Signature: sig1=...
 ~~~

-If the request is successfully revoked, the AS responds with an HTTP 204 (No Content).
+If the request is successfully revoked, the AS responds with status code HTTP 204 (No Content).
 The AS SHOULD revoke all associated access tokens, if possible.
 The AS SHOULD disable all
 token rotation and other token management functions on such access tokens, if possible.
-Once the grant request is in the _revoked_ state, it MUST NOT be moved to any other state.
+Once the grant request is in the _finalized_ state, it MUST NOT be moved to any other state.

 # Token Management {#token-management}

 If an access token response includes the `manage` parameter as
 described in {{response-token-single}}, the client instance MAY call
-this URI to manage the access token with any of the actions defined in
+this URI to manage the access token with the rotate and revoke actions defined in
-the following sections: rotate and revoke.
+the following sections.
 Other actions are undefined by this
 specification.

 The access token being managed acts as the access element for its own